About registering x-ray & mammography equipment

 Yes.
 CPSA will also place restrictions on the your registration certificate for temporary or loaner equipment.

 How do I know when equipment certification is expiring?

-All certificates have an expiry date on the bottom left side.
-Owners must get their equipment re-tested, re-certified and have a new certificate issued before the expiry date.
+All certificates have an expiry date.
+Owners must get their equipment re-tested, re-certified, and have a new certificate issued before the expiration date.

-What happens if an ARPA says our facility equipment is non-compliant?
+What happens if an Authorized Radiation Health Inspection Agency says our facility equipment is non-compliant?

 If your equipment is non-compliant, it must not be used.
-We put a stop on your equipment registration/re-certification until the ARPA notifies us that your facility and/or equipment is compliant.
+We put a stop on your equipment registration/re-certification until the Authorized Radiation Health Inspection Agency notifies us that your facility and/or equipment is compliant.